ryardley/rxmsg/README.md

 - Declarative over imperative.
 - Modular message decoration.
 - Favour higher order functional configuration over classes.

+Environments

 - Basic framework should work in all V8 environments.
 - Middleware might be environment specific.
 Eg. `blockbid-messages/amqp` requires node. `blockbid-messages/socketio-browser` may require browser objects.

+Fault resillience

+- If anything fails it will throw an Error and close the connection and retry X times

 ## Example Usage